 What to look at for

-- Are they advertising brand new positions or replacements?
+- Are they advertising brand-new positions or replacements?
 Do they have retention issues?
 If so, why?
-How long are the jobs open for?
+How long are the jobs open?
 Does this suggest they are struggling to recruit?
 Why is that?

-- Does it reveal a new set of skills and qualification which could indicate they are working on a new product or service?
+- Does it reveal a new set of skills and qualifications which could indicate they are working on a new product or service?

-- Are they looking for salespeople or digital marketers or distribution staff or specialist engineers or software developers?
+- Are they looking for salespeople digital marketers distribution staff specialist engineers or software developers?
 What does this tell you?

 - Is the advertisement a replacement for someone who has left?
 Were they a vital member of the team?
 Where have they gone?
 Are they available and do you want them?

 - What are they offering in terms of package and benefits?
 Something you could add to your package?
 Does this make the competitor’s jobs more attractive to your people?
 What do you want to do about it?

 - Are there many CVs within job boards of their current employees looking for a new role?

 - What about the CVs of their former employees?
 What does this tell you?
 When did they leave?
 We have seen activity like this in the past where it highlighted a sustained redundancy program in our client’s supposedly successful competitor.
 We have isolated this sort of thing which was missed several times.